Irish Mimosas are the ultimate St. Patrick’s Day cocktail!

 There’s just something about a holiday where it’s totally acceptable to celebrate ALL DAY LONG.
 Am I right?
 And these Irish Mimosas are the perfect way to get the party started.

 I’m always a fan of mimosas, especially when they have a fun twist.
-And these Irish Mimosas?
+And this Irish version?
 Well…they’re my new favorite.

 Made with just 4 simple ingredients, they take the classic mimosa recipe and give it a fun St. Patty’s Day twist.
-Perfect for anyone who loves mimosas….and is ready to party!
+Perfect for anyone who’s ready to party!

 WHAT INGREDIENTS ARE IN THIS RECIPE?